-If you are having periods that are lasting two weeks or longer this is abnormal, unless you are approaching menopause (usually between the ages of 45-55).
+If you are having a prolonged menstrual cycle this is abnormal, unless you are approaching menopause (usually between the ages of 45-55).
 Extra-long periods can result from hormonal changes and in women of this age range can be taken as a sign of the impending "change".

 Other causes of extra-long periods include:

 • Having uterine fibroids

 • Having endometriosis (a disease where the lining of the uterus grows in other parts of the body)

 • Having a temporary hormonal imbalance, for instance, when changing hormonal contraception

 • The copper IUD can also make you have heavy periods